 Clean Your Nails Before Going

 Remove any existing nail polish before your appointment.
 While many techs will remove it for you, it saves time and means more of your appointment is spent on the actual service.
-Don't apply lotion or oils to your hands on the day of — surface oils make prep harder.
+Don't apply lotion or oils to your hands on the day of, as surface oils make prep harder.

 During Your Appointment